MaximeRCD/fastapi_template/README.md

 * **Enforce code reviews, aim for >90% test coverage.**
 * **Require docs and tests for every feature.**
 * **Deploy only on Python 3.12 environments (recommended Docker base: `python:3.12-slim`).**
+* **Use Docker for development** to ensure consistent environments across team members.

 ---